santiagohermo/santiagohermo.github.io/_pages/home.md

 [Monash University](https://www.monash.edu/business/economics).

 My research interests are in Labor and Urban Economics.
-I study how institutions, such as collective bargaining and minimum wage policies, affect outcomes in labor and housing markets.
+I study how labor market institutions, such as collective bargaining and minimum wage policies, affect outcomes in labor and housing markets.
 I am also interested in studying the drivers of skill investment.